AndresMGA/harmonica_react/README.md

         If it is a note or rest
             - passes new cursor position to <ScoreSVG>
             - passes new tab to <HarmonicaMoving>

+    When stepPlay=True it will trigger <AudioPlayer> pause at the end of the note event

 ```